Best Smartwatches for 4-Year-Olds (2026): What Actually Works at This Age

 I know what you are thinking.
 "Dave, this is not a watch."
 You are correct.
 And that might be exactly why it is the best option for your five-year-old.

 Here is the reality I discovered after weeks of testing: some five-year-olds are simply not ready for a wrist-worn device.
-Owen could handle a watch, but his friend Jackson, who I also tested a few watches with during playdates (with his parents' permission), could not stop fiddling with it, kept taking it off, and got it confiscated by his teacher on day two.
-For kids like Jackson, the Jiobit is the answer.
+Our primary tester could handle a watch, but another 5-year-old in our testing group, who I also tested a few watches with during playdates (with his parents' permission), could not stop fiddling with it, kept taking it off, and got it confiscated by his teacher on day two.
+For kids like that, the Jiobit is the answer.

 The Jiobit is a small, lightweight GPS tracker that clips onto a belt loop, backpack strap, shoe, or jacket.
 Your child does not interact with it at all.
 There is no screen to break, no buttons to accidentally press during quiet reading time, and nothing to show off to friends.
 It just silently tracks location and reports to your phone.